0dpe/Gyroscope-Transmitter/README.md

 ## Development Notes
 For the iPhone to send gyroscope data, the webpage must request permission.
 Permission can only be requested over an `https` connection.

+[OrientationSensor](https://developer.mozilla.org/en-US/docs/Web/API/OrientationSensor) interface has a quaternion property, but it is not supported on iOS.

 Generating a certificate for all dynamic local IP addresses is [not possible](https://github.com/FiloSottile/mkcert/discussions/434).
 However, generating a certificate for just `localhost` seems to work.